 Couple of years ago I spent few days in Slovenia as part of my railway trip around Europe.
 I based myself in Ljubljana, the charming capital of this tiny yet incredible country and did probably the most popular day trip I could – to the Slovenian Alps.
 The plan was to visit only Bled but I managed to go to Bohinj as well.
 As soon as I arrived to the lakeside my jaw has dropped.
-It was one of the most beautiful places I’ve ever seen!
+It was one of the most beautiful places I’ve ever seen and surely one of the best things to do in Slovenia!
 The crystal clear water, harsh slopes of mountains around, the church like from a fairy tale and hardly any people around – that’s how I remembered Bohinj!
 Ever since then it was my dream to return to Slovenian Alps.
 Finally, 7 years later it happened!

 I was really anxious to see those great places in Slovenian Alps again.
 In my mind they were the synonim of the paradise, so beautiful that it’s hard to believe they really exist!
 After all since 2009 I was lucky to visit some world famous destinations and my perception might have changed a little bit.
 For days prior visiting Bohinj and Bled I kept talking about how amazing and unforgettable these places were.
 Yet I was afraid that my image of Slovenian Alps is too perfect in my mind and the reality might crush it.
 But as soon as I saw Lake Bohinj again I was relieved.
 Even if it was getting dark and the day was really gloomy the place looked as breathtaking as I remembered!

 The best places to visit in Slovenian Alps